Skip to main content

 Well-being, co-regulation, engagement and learning to build trusting relationships are a priority in order to: increase their ability to participate in positive interactions and learning and to develop their safety around others.

-B. What we provide
+What we provide:

 School facilities

 Carew Academy occupies an old historic building next to an old Norman church.
-It is a grade 1 listed building, with sections dating to over 1000 years old.
+It is a Grade 1 listed building, with sections dating to over 1000 years old.
 The school was developed within the old orphanage section of the building and now houses 30 classrooms for students, with additional rooms converted to therapy rooms, offices, a gym, hall and kitchen.
 4 additional huts with classrooms have been built to accommodate growing numbers as the school is now at full capacity.
-The primary section of the school is located in the more modern external buildings.
+The primary section of the school is located in two of the more modern external buildings.

 Outdoor communal areas for all pathways include a large playground and school field for use as needed, with an allotment, an adventure playground, both a small and large football field and large playground with playground designs.
+We utilise our outdoor quad, located centrally within the building, for our Woodland Wonders provision.
+This is a sensory and kinaesthetic outdoor learning area, supporting timetabled sessions predominantly with our lower school students, skills for life students and Student Support with regulation for dysregulated students.

 The school has a medium sized hall which allows for a staggered lunchtime only.
 Meaning students can sit and eat with their year group or pathway groups.
 Some classes (primarily in the Skills for Life pathway) cannot access eating in the Hall with others and require lunch in their own classroom.
-This area is also used for Pathway and/or year group assemblies, outside speakers, dance and gym classes
+This area is also used for Pathway and/or year group assemblies, outside speakers, dance and PE classes.

-The indoor gym provides a space for PE with ropes, climbing bars and marked floors for different sports
+The indoor gym provides a space for PE with ropes, climbing bars and marked floors for different sports.

 High levels of adult support

 We provide small class groups of up to 10 students.
 Form tutors are the first point of contact for parents and, along with class Teaching Assistants, provide strong pastoral care and monitor progress towards students’ EHCP targets.
+2 Teaching Assistants and 1 Teacher.

 We provide staffing ratios that enable independence whilst achieving high aspirations for progress in learning